-The current gold-to-silver spike is happening absent a major crisis, as economic growth picks up and major stock indices hit new all-time highs.
 It looks a little reminiscent of the period from 1982 to 1987, leading up to the Black Monday stock market crash.
 The ratio also rose from 1988 to 1990, again leading into a major stock market correction.

 The ratio typically spikes to extreme levels during the depths of an economic crisis or leading up to a significant correction in the equity markets.
 The stock market is currently very robust and enjoying an unprecedented 9-year bull market with gains in excess of 300% for the S&P 500 or 400% for the NASDAQ.
 So the spike is not driven by a crisis that already exists, increasing the odds that we are quickly approaching a major correction in the markets.